 What Jesus taught in John 10:27-30

 Who are these that Jesus calls His flock?
 They are believers, even us.
-He says that the Father Has given them to Him, implying that we were chosen long ago and we are given to Christ, and therefore our salvation is secured in Christ.
-We belong (we who are saved) to the flock of Jesus, and no adverse power can snatch us from the hands of the Father, for the Father is greater than them all.
-We know the Father because we have His Spirit in us and therefore, we can hearken to His voice (John 10:27).
+He says that The Father Has given them to Him.
+Implying that we were chosen long ago and we are given to Christ.
+Therefore our salvation is secured in Christ.
+We belong (we who are saved) to the flock of Jesus, and no adverse power can snatch us from the hands of The Father, “for The Father is greater than them all.
+We know the Father because we have His Spirit in us and therefore, we can hearken to His voice.”
+(John 10:27).

 Who is destined to inherit the Kingdom of heaven?

-The writer of Hebrews would declare in his latter Hebrews 4:1-3
+The writer of Hebrews would declare in Hebrews 4:1-3 that,

 “Therefore, while the promise of entering his rest still stands, let us fear lest any of you should seem to have failed to reach it.
 For good news came to us just as to them, but the message they heard did not benefit them, because they were not united by faith with those who listened.
 For we who have believed enter that rest, as he has said, “As I swore in my wrath, ‘They shall not enter my rest,’” although his works were finished from the foundation of the world.”(Hebrews 4:1-3 ISV)